runjvm/gc-notes/tricolor-invariants.md

 Also mutators and collectors can not operate on a same object at the same time, it has to be atomic, since object is now a shared resource.

-There are two write barrier strategy to prevent these two conditions from both holding.
-Note that write barrier is less expensive as read barrier, as it happens less frequently.
+There are two write barrier strategies to prevent these two conditions from both holding.
+They prevent the first condition and the second condition respectively.

 ## Incremental update
 - Prevent the first condition